edelvarden/material-fox-updated/README.md

 To set preference:

 1. Go to `about:config`
-2. Create a custom boolean preference, just type the preference name and click the plus button, for example `userChrome.default-theme-colors`
+2. Create a custom boolean preference, just type the preference name and click the plus button, for example `userChrome.theme-default`

 To disable preference, search by name and remove the preference: